Kaopiz Logo

 How Kaopiz creates cost-efficient development teams:

-• Hybrid & dedicated team models: Keep strategic roles such as product owners or architects in Singapore, while offshore engineers handle development and delivery—reducing overall hiring costs without losing control.
+• Hybrid & dedicated team models: Keep strategic roles such as product owners or architects in Singapore, while offshore engineers handle development and delivery, reducing overall hiring costs without losing control.

-• Access to a large, skilled talent pool: Leverage 700+ experienced engineers across cloud, data, AI, fintech, and enterprise systems, avoiding delays and premiums associated with scarce local talent.
+• Access to a large, skilled talent pool: Leverage 1000+ experienced engineers across cloud, data, AI, fintech, and enterprise systems, avoiding delays and premiums associated with scarce local talent.

 • Scalable team sizing: Quickly scale teams up or down based on project needs, eliminating the fixed costs and risks of long-term local headcount.